XimeraProject/ximeraFirstSteps/README.md

 EDIT INSTRUCTIONS
 ```

-You will need to "Show Hidden Files" and save as: `.ximeraserve`
+You will need to "Show Hidden Files" and save as: `.ximeraserve` If you are on Windows, make sure you save as Type "All Files" (not Plain Text -- that will add .txt to the filename).

 For experienced Git users: Do not attempt to add `.ximeraserve` to the repo, it is already in the `.gitignore` and **should not be added.**